jeskodes/Example_Playwright_Tests_CSharp/README.md

 - **ImageSharp** - Pixel-perfect visual comparison library
 - **Claude.ai and ChatGPT** - AI-assisted development for faster delivery

-*I used AI tools to accelerate development and ensure best practices, but I understand every line of code and have validated all functionality through hands-on testing.*
+*I used AI tools to accelerate development and ensure best practices.*
+*Each pull request was first reviewed by a Senior Dev and changes made according to their feedback*

 ## Quality Assurance Approach